Livability Tax Program - Primary Residence Declaration

 Using the online declaration form, complete the questions as follows:

-- Occupying a Dwelling Unit: Are you or the person you represent occupying a dwelling on this property as your/their primary residence in 2024? – NO
+• Occupying a Dwelling Unit: Are you or the person you represent occupying a dwelling on this property as your/their primary residence in the declaration year? – NO

-- Rented: Is a dwelling unit on the property rented to someone whose primary residence it is in 2024? - YES
+• Rented: Is a dwelling unit on the property rented to someone whose primary residence it is in the declaration year? - YES

 On November 19, 2024 the Division of Class 1 Property Bylaw 2024-33 was amended to address residential properties under construction as an exception: